Your Glutes and Lats in Bird Dog Pose

 In today’s post a helpful alignment cue and illustration for Bird Dog Pose brought to you by Dr. Ray Long from The Daily Bandha.

-Once you learn the individual muscles, then it’s time to look at how they function together during movement and in your asanas.
-Use your knowledge to develop cues to refine and deepen your poses.
+Once you learn the individual muscles in your body, then it’s time to look at how they function together during movement and in your asanas.
+Use your knowledge to develop cues to refine and deepen your yoga poses.
 Groups of muscles, ligaments and fascia that function together are known as “subsystems.”
 In this post we examine the posterior oblique subsystem in Bird Dog pose.

 The posterior oblique subsystem is comprised of the gluteus maximus on one side of the body and the latissimus dorsi on the other side, with the thoracolumbar fascia between.
 These structures operate synergistically with other groups of muscles, ligaments and fascia, particularly during rotational movements such as a golf swing.

 Figure 1 below illustrates how the fibers of the gluteus maximus and opposite side latissimus dorsi run perpendicular to the sacroiliac joint.
 Co-contracting these two muscles can be used to tension the thoracolumbar fascia, thus stabilizing the sacroiliac joint.

 Bird Dog is an excellent yoga pose for strengthening the core and engaging the posterior oblique subsystem.
 A good cue for activating the latissimus dorsi muscle in this pose is to straighten the arm forward and then imagine pushing down with the hand against an immoveable object (as shown with the dotted arrow).
 Alternatively, imagine pulling down on a rope with the forward hand.
 Combine this isometric contraction of the latissimus dorsi with engaging the gluteus maximus on the side of the lifted leg to augment the stabilizing effect on the SI joint.